kubeshop/testkube-docs/docs/articles/test-workflow-templates.md

 - Template common labels: Attach labels per company department.
 - Template technical details: Define an abstraction which handles closing Istio sidecar.
 - Template integrations: Run anything after tests fail.
+- Template log collection: Collect logs from tested components to help with troubleshooting [read more][capture-logs].
+- Template application-under-test: Start the actual components to be tested (and/or their dependencies) instead of relying those to be running

 ## Basics